Canop/broot/website/docs/index.md

 Use `:gf` to display the statuses of files (what are the new ones, the modified ones, etc.), the current branch name and the change statistics.

+And if you want to see *only* the files which would be displayed by the `git status command`, do `:gs`.

 # More...

 See the complete [Documentation](documentation/usage.md) and [how to install](documentation/installation.md).